limpyd/redis-limpyd/doc/contrib.rst

 FKStringField
 """""""""""""

-The FKStringField_ type is based on StringField_ and allow setting a foreign key.
+The FKStringField_ type is based on :ref:`StringField` and allow setting a foreign key.

-It just stores the primary key of the related object in a StringField_.
+It just stores the primary key of the related object in a :ref:`StringField`.

-FKHashableField
+FKInstanceHashaField
-"""""""""""""""
+""""""""""""""""""""

-The FKHashableField_ type is based on HashableField_ and allow setting a foreign key.
+The FKInstanceHashaField_ type is based on :ref:`InstanceHashField` and allow setting a foreign key.

-It works like FKStringField_ but, as a HashableField_, can be retrieved with other fields via the hmget_ method on the instance.
+It works like FKStringField_ but, as a :ref:`InstanceHashField`, can be retrieved with other fields via the :ref:`InstanceHashField-hmget` method on the instance.

 M2MSetField
 """""""""""

-The M2MSetField_ type is based on SetField_ and allow setting many foreign keys, acting as a Many 2 Many fields.
+The M2MSetField_ type is based on :ref:`SetField` and allow setting many foreign keys, acting as a Many 2 Many fields.

 If no order is needed, it's the best choice for M2M, because it's the lightest M2M field (memory occupation), and it's fast to check if an element is included (`sismember`, O(1)), or to remove one (`srem`, O(N) where N is the number of members to be removed.).